KAIST-ELST/Jx.jl/index.md

-The **Jx** is a user-friendly and efficient tool to calculate magnetic interaction in solids and molecules.
+The **Jx** is a user-friendly and efficient tool for calculating magnetic interaction in solids and molecules.
 Key features are as follows:
 1. Computes short- and long-term interactions without calculating the supercell.
 1. Calculating an orbital-resolved matrix form of magnetic couplings is also possible.